JoshMkhari/Finsweet-CMS-Filter-Edit-Update/README.md

 4. Save and publish your Webflow project.

 The CMS Filter should now work with the "AND" functionality, showing only the items that match all the selected filter criteria simultaneously.

-## License

-This modified version of the CMS Filter attribute is released under the [MIT License](https://opensource.org/licenses/MIT).
-Please refer to the original [Finsweet Attributes repository](https://github.com/finsweet/attributes) for more information on the license and terms of use.